College Football Rankings 2018: Bleacher Report's Week 7 Top 25

 Who's Not: Second-Tier Heisman Contenders

-It wasn't a positive week for Heisman contenders not-named Tua Tagovailoa or Dwayne Haskins.
-Those two combined for 889 yards and 10 touchdowns in their respective wins.
-Others treaded water or had a major blow to their campaign due to their individual or team performances.
+It wasn't a positive week for Heisman contenders not named Tua Tagovailoa or Dwayne Haskins.
+The Alabama and Ohio State quarterbacks combined for 789 yards and 10 passing touchdowns in their respective wins.
+Others were either treading water or sustaining a major blow to their campaign.

 Oklahoma quarterback Kyler Murray had an impressive stat line, going 19-of-26 for 304 yards and four touchdowns in addition to a 67-yard touchdown run.
-But his costly interception in the first-half led to points that were the difference in this game, and Murray was outplayed by Texas quarterback Sam Ehlinger.
-He's in the mix, but took a step back.
+But his costly interception in the first quarter led to points that were the difference in this game.
+Murray is still in the mix, but he definitely took a step back.

 Fellow Big 12 quarterback Will Grier couldn't find his magic against Kansas, of all teams.
-His 332 yards looks nice, but three interceptions through questionable decision-making limited the offense more often than not.
+His 332 passing yards look nice, but three interceptions through questionable decision-making limited the offense more often than not.
 He struggled to deliver catchable passes down the field, forcing the Mountaineers to be more of a dink-and-dunk attack.
 Like Murray, he's alive in the race but further behind now.

-We can safely count Stanford running back Bryce Love out of the race after he missed another game due to injury.
+We can safely count Stanford running back Bryce Love out after he missed another game due to injury.
 Unfortunately, his decision to come back for his senior season hasn't been prosperous on the field.

 Missouri quarterback Drew Lock was again inconsistent with his accuracy.
-Even though the second-half was played in heavy rain, he's not helped himself this year, and his Heisman bid is all but over.
+Even though the second half was played in heavy rain, he's not helped himself this year, and his Heisman bid is all but over.

-A surprise entrant to the mix this year was Benny Snell Jr. from Kentucky.
-He's been terrific this year, but Texas A&M's elite run defense effectively limited him to his worst game of the season.
-His third game of the year under 100 yards, and second in a row under four yards per carry has him on far outside looking in after the Wildcats lost and he had little impact.
+A surprise entrant this year was Kentucky running back Benny Snell Jr., but Texas A&M's elite run defense effectively limited him to his worst game of the season.
+His third game of the year under 100 yards, and second in a row under five yards per carry, has him on the outside looking in after being so ineffective in the Wildcats' loss.

-Both McKenzie Milton and Jonathan Taylor had decent but inconsequential days in their teams' big home victories.
-In order to hang with Tagovailoa and Haskins, both need even more impressive numbers than what they're producing.
+Both UCF quarterback McKenzie Milton and Wisconsin running back Jonathan Taylor had decent but inconsequential days in their teams' big home victories.
+In order to hang with Tagovailoa and Haskins, both need even more impressive numbers than what they produced.

 Fun Fact: Week 6 Is Deadly for Ranked Teams

-The recent history of Week 6 hasn’t been kind for ranked teams.
-This week, it was LSU, Oklahoma, Auburn, Kentucky, Michigan State, and Oklahoma State all losing to underdogs.
-There’s something about October nights that brings out the best of opponents.
+Week 6 hasn't been kind to ranked teams in recent years.
+This season, LSU, Oklahoma, Auburn, Kentucky, Michigan State and Oklahoma State all lost to underdogs.
+There's something about October nights that brings out the best in opponents.

-No. 3 Oklahoma also lost in Week 6 in 2017, as did No. 7 Michigan.
-Oklahoma’s stunning 38-31 loss to Iowa State highlighted limitations the Sooners would show again versus Georgia in the Playoff.
-Michigan’s 14-10 defeat to Michigan State set them on to a path that included three straight losses to end the season.
+Then-No. 3 Oklahoma also fell in Week 6 in 2017, as did No. 7 Michigan.
+Oklahoma's stunning 38-31 loss to Iowa State highlighted limitations the Sooners also showed against Georgia in the College Football Playoff.
+Michigan's 14-10 loss to Michigan State set it on a path that included three straight losses to end the season.

 2012 was more unforgiving.
 No. 3 Florida State lost to unranked NC State, No. 4 LSU lost to No. 10 Florida, No. 5 Georgia lost to No. 6 South Carolina, and No. 15 TCU lost to Iowa State.

-But it’s still 2014’s Week 6 that will haunt contenders forever.
-Five of the top-eight teams were wiped out, opening the door for Ohio State to re-enter the Playoff mix.
+But 2014's Week 6 will haunt contenders forever.
+Five of the Top Eight teams were wiped out, opening the door for Ohio State to re-enter the playoff mix.
 No. 2 Oregon lost to unranked Arizona, No. 3 Alabama lost to Ole Miss, No. 4 Oklahoma dropped a close game to No. 25 TCU, No. 6 Texas A&M was smoked by No. 12 Mississippi State, and No. 8 UCLA lost by two to Utah.

-LSU, Oklahoma, and Kentucky succumbed to their obvious flaws.
-LSU nor Kentucky could scrounge together enough offense to fight off their competition.
-Oklahoma couldn’t get meaningful stops or turnovers, leading to their loss.
+LSU, Oklahoma and Kentucky succumbed to their obvious flaws this year.
+Neither LSU nor Kentucky could scrounge together enough offense to fight off Florida and Texas A&M, respectively.
+Oklahoma couldn't get meaningful stops or turnovers, leading to its loss to Texas.

-Auburn hasn’t had a good offense since their second-half collapse against Washington, and that reared its ugly head against a stout Mississippi State defense.
+Auburn hasn't had a good offense since its second-half collapse against LSU, and that reared its ugly head against a stout Mississippi State defense.
 If Jarrett Stidham had developed one bit since stepping on campus, this would be an elite iteration of the Tigers.

 What to Watch For: Marquee Matchups